 Day - 16

-Location: Machu Picchu/Cusco - Depart the hotel at around 5.30 am this morning and take the bus back up the winding road to Machu Picchu arriving at Machu Picchu around 6:30 am.
-On your second visit to the ruins you'll have free time to explore and take any photos you may have missed yesterday.
-Why not take a walk up to the iconic sungate and take that postcard picture!
+Location: Machu Picchu/Cusco - Depart the hotel at around 5.30 am this morning and take the bus back up the winding road to Machu Picchu, arriving at around 6.30 am.
+On your second visit to the ruins, you'll have free time to explore and take any photos you may have missed yesterday.
+Why not take a walk up to the iconic Sun Gate and take that postcard picture!
 Further explore more of the extraordinary architecture of the many temples, palaces and living quarters, where the mortar-free design is particularly earthquake resistant and the stones are so precisely cut that to this day not even a knife fits between them.
 Before midday take the bus back down to Aguas Calientes.
 Enjoy some lunch in town and perhaps have head to the local artisanal market to pick up some souvenirs.
 Later take an afternoon train to Ollantaytambo arriving late afternoon.
 From Ollantaytambo, take a private transfer back to Cusco arriving around 7 pm, just in time for dinner.

 Day - 17

-Location: Cusco - Today enjoy free time to relax, shop or explore more of Cusco's sights.
+Location: Cusco - Today, enjoy free time to relax, shop or explore more of Cusco's sights.
 Perhaps head to a cafe on the Plaza de Armas.
-There are many optional activities available in Cusco, please refer to the list below and speak with your tour leader if you wish to book any of these in.
+There are many optional activities available in Cusco, so be sure to speak with your tour leader if you wish to book any of these in.

 Day - 18

 Location: Puno - Depart the hotel just after 7 am this morning.
 Travel by bus for around 7- 7.5 hours to the tiny but unique town of Puno.
 This direct tourist service will take you on decent roads through spectacular mountain scenery.
 You will also drive through the large sprawling town of Juliaca on your way to Puno, which is a colourful and lively place renowned for its traditional street dancing, often performed in celebration of Catholic festive days in February each year.
-Arrive in Puno at around 330 pm located on the shores of Lake Titicaca, a melting pot of Aymara and Quechuan Indian culture where traditional Andean customs are still strongly represented.
+Arrive in Puno at around 3.30 pm.
+Located on the shores of Lake Titicaca, this place is a a culture centre of Aymara and Quechuan Indian influences, and where traditional Andean customs are still strongly represented.
 The town is known as the folklore capital of Peru and is famous for its traditional dances.
 Many festivals are celebrated here, especially the Virgen de la Candelaria, so if you're lucky your visit might coincide with one of the colourful evening parades, when the streets fill with costumed dancers and musicians.
 Head to the hotel in Puno and settle in.
 Shortly after your leader will take you on an orientation walk of Puno town.
-This evening perhaps head out for dinner with the group, your leader will be able to recommend some great places to eat.
+This evening perhaps head out for dinner with the group – your leader will be able to recommend some great places to eat.